Engelskmannsbrygga

 It all started in the early 1900s, when an English pharmaceutical company built “Engelskmannsbrygga” in Henningsvær for the production of medicinal cod liver oil.

-Most of them lived in Fishermans Cabins, and where involved in fishing and related industries.
+Most of the inhabitants in Henningsvær lived in Fishermans Cabins, and where involved in fishing and related industries.
 Spread around on the islands you would have seen several warehouses and fish factories, and plenty of fishing boats.

 Today, well over a hundred years later, there is not a single drop of fish oil left.
-Instead, skilled craftsmen ensure that the traditional pier is filled with modern, Norwegian design.
+Instead, skilled craftswomen ensure that the traditional pier is filled with modern, Norwegian design.

 From 1997 till today